Cornelia (mother of the Gracchi): Changing legacy over time

 With the Fragments being the only primary source material produced by Cornelia that survive, the reconstruction of the historical Cornelia relies mainly on how later Roman writers saw her.
 This is problematic because Roman depictions of Cornelia clearly change over time.
 The earliest image of Cornelia, painted largely by Plutarch's views, is of an aristocratic woman, spending much of her time living extravagantly in her family's villa, who because of her family's wealth, opportunities, and interest in education (particularly Greek), receives the best-possible education in Latin and Greek rhetoric.
 She is somewhat controversial, both for her sons’ political policies and for having developed (and frequently making use of) such strong rhetorical abilities, despite being a woman.
 These early accounts emphasize her education and abilities but place comparatively much less emphasis on her maternal role.

 Over subsequent centuries Cornelia evolved in the eyes of Roman writers, and her memory was adapted to fit their agendas.
 Her educational achievement and abilities were de-emphasized in favor of her example of "idealized maternity."
 Her education was incorporated into her role as mother: education in order to pass it on to her sons.
 She was excised from the political controversy that surrounded her family and transformed into a heroic figure.
 As historian Emily Hemelrijk concludes, "the Cornelia we know is to a high degree a creation of later times."

 Modern representations

 An anecdote related by Valerius Maximus in his Factorum ac dictorum memorabilium libri IX (IV, 4, incipit) demonstrates Cornelia's devotion to and admiration for her sons.
 When women friends questioned Cornelia about her mode of dress and personal adornment, which was far more simple and understated than was usual for a wealthy Roman woman of her rank and station, Cornelia indicated her two sons and said, haec ornamenta mea [sunt], i.e., "These are my jewels."

+Cornelia also serves as the feminine personification of the State of Ohio.
+A prominent statue of her, carrying her iconic phrase "These are my jewels," has stood on the grounds of the Ohio Statehouse for most of its history.
+This installation, which is often simply called Ohio's Jewels, was completed by Levi Scofield in 1894 and features the Roman matron standing alone on an elevated platform gesturing to the seven men who occupy less conspicuous areas around her feet.
+Each man possesses a deep connection to the State and its essential service in the Civil War on behalf of the Union.
+Collectively, these men are the subject of her affectionate comment.
+The statue was first displayed at the World's Columbian Exposition, an event whose own name paid homage to the popular personification of the United States.

-She is memorialized as Cornelia Gracchi, her name gilded on the Heritage Floor, of Judy Chicago's iconic feminist artwork, The Dinner Party (1974–1979).
+Cornelia, as "Cornelia Gracchi," is also gilded on the Heritage Floor of Judy Chicago's iconic feminist artwork, The Dinner Party (1974–1979).